github/codeql/docs/codeql/codeql-cli/about-ql-packs.rst

    * - ``suites``
      - ``suites``
      - Optional
-     - The path to a directory that contains the "well-known" query suites in the pack, defined relative to the pack directory.
-You can run "well-known" suites stored in this directory by specifying the pack name, without providing their full path.
-To use query suites stored in other directories in the pack, you must provide their full path.
+     - The path to a directory in the pack that contains the query suites you want to make known to the CLI, defined relative to the pack directory.
+QL pack users can run "well-known" suites stored in this directory by specifying the pack name, without providing their full path.
 For more information about query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."
    * - ``extractor``
      - ``javascript``
      - All test packs